‘It’s a combination of fear and determination. The fear of going back to where I was and the determination to not go back there’.

 Paul Webb has lost 80kgs, tackled social anxiety and made friends on a journey that’s taken him from first timer and volunteer to sub 30-minute parkrunner and Run Director.

-As I sit across from Paul at a table in a café on the Hobart waterfront, it’s hard to believe I’m looking at the same person I met three years ago just around the corner at the launch of Bellerive parkrun.
+As I sit across from Paul at a table in a café, it’s hard to believe I’m looking at the same person I met three years ago just around the corner at the launch of Bellerive parkrun.

 For a start, we had just enjoyed a leisurely six-kilometre run around the bluff, chatting along the way about Paul’s journey so far.
 A journey that four years ago would not have included running for fun, let alone socialising with friends in a café.